Chupacabra: The Livestock Killer

 Evidence, Hoaxes, and Dead Ends

 In the years since, supposed Chupacabra carcasses have surfaced repeatedly—hairless coyotes, raccoons, and even opossums preserved in freezers or displayed on local news.
-Each time, DNA tests have returned mundane results.
-But the legend persists, adapting to each exposure like a virus mutating against skepticism.
+Each time, DNA tests have offered mundane explanations—though rarely ones that fully satisfy those who’ve seen the creatures firsthand.
+The legend persists, adapting to each exposure like a virus mutating against skepticism.

 One of the most famous alleged captures occurred in 2007 near Cuero, Texas, when a rancher named Phylis Canion found a strange blue-gray corpse on her property.
 It had long teeth, no fur, and leathery skin.
 Photos went viral; cable news declared it the “Texas Chupacabra.”
 Genetic analysis later identified it as a coyote-dog hybrid with severe mange—but to believers, the test proved nothing.